 The best way to make the teaching profession more effective, attractive and professional is to partner with TCTA in maintaining relationships with your state lawmakers.
 Helping the “good guys” get elected, keeping them in office, and making sure they know what teachers are thinking are all crucial aspects to ensuring you have the tools you need to give your students the best possible education.

-This fall, teachers have a great opportunity to get involved by participating in state legislative elections.
+This fall, teachers have a great opportunity to get involved by participating in elections for state House and Senate seats, as well as statewide offices such as governor and lieutenant governor.
 After November, it will be important to develop and maintain relationships with your elected lawmakers.

 Campaign season is in full swing during the fall.
 If you’re aware of a candidate you would like to support, getting involved early is a great way to become known and establish the groundwork for a long-term working relationship.